seanboyce/tinylight/README.md

 # tinylight
 This is tiny, battery-powered indicator light, optimized for long battery life.

+# BOM (per light)

+1x Attiny10
+1x 0402 RED SMT LED
+1x CR2032 battery holder
+1x CR2032 battery

+Optional:
+1x strong disk macgnet -- this will stick to the CR2032 battery.
+Now your light can stick to magnetic surfaces easily!
+2x 3-pin 2.54mm headers (likely you will just buy a big 2.54mm header set and break off two 3-pin pieces).
+These are handy for setting up a programmer.

 # So it's... just a battery-powered light?
 Yes!
 It's very good at doing it's job though.
 If you just do the obvious thing and connecte a battery + resistor + LED, the CR2032 battery will run out in 3 or 4 months.